 The European Commission (DG Trade) has launched a public consultation on intellectual property protection and enforcement in third countries.
 The consultation aims to identify third countries for which IPR protection and enforcement is a cause for concern, as well as to update the European Commission’s list of ‘priority countries’.
 The results of this consultation will also enable rights holders to gain awareness of potential risks to their IP when engaging in business activities in the priority countries and thus allow them to design business strategies and operations to protect their IP rights.

-Contributions to this consultation are open until 12 August 2022 via the following link: State of intellectual property in third countries (europa.eu)
+Contributions to this consultation are open until 12 August 2022 at State of intellectual property in third countries (europa.eu).

 Geographical indications for craft and industrial products

 The European Commission’s proposal for a Regulation on Geographical Indications for craft and industrial products was adopted on 13 April 2022.

 The proposed Regulation proposes the establishment of a EU-wide protection framework for geographical indications of craft and industrial products to offer protection to products such as Murano glass, Donegal tweed, Porcelaine de Limoges, Solingen cutlery and Boleslawiec pottery.
 The proposal aims to enable producers to protect craft and industrial products and their traditional know-how in Europe and beyond.
 The goal is to make it easier for consumers to recognise the quality of such products and make more informed choices.
 The proposal also aims to help to promote, attract and retain skills and jobs in Europe’s regions, contributing to their economic development and to ensure that traditional craft and industrial products are finally put on an equal footing with protected geographical indications that already exist in the agricultural area.

 For more information, visit Geographical indications for craft and industrial products (europa.eu).